The SRC’s International Trade Policy Programme

 - Our teaching faculty comprises trade professionals drawn from the region and internationally, who have academic, government and business backgrounds in trade.

-- Following the course, we assist in finding you internships in regional and international trade organizations
+- Following the course, we assist in finding you internships in regional and international trade organizations.

 Our core courses are offered in Semester I for MITP and PGITP students.
+Please click on the course to access the course description.

 Semester I (for MITP and PGITP)